 The Oakwood CSO RTB was placed in service in 2012.
-Located on the lower portion of the Rouge River immediately south of I-75, the 9-million-gallon RTB is designed to provide CSO treatment through storage plus fine screening and disinfection.
-This facility includes a major influent pumping station with capacity to pump 1,800 cubic feet per second (cfs) combined sanitary and storm flow.
+Located on the lower portion of the Rouge River immediately south of I-75. the 9-million-gallon RTB is designed to provide CSO treatment through storage plus fine screening and disinfection.
+This facility includes a major influent pumping station with capacity to pump 1,800 cubic feet per second (cfs).
 This pumping station increases the level of service for the Oakwood District and helps to alleviate basement flooding in the upstream area.